- Background and General Policy Information

 A written Letter of Agreement must accompany gifts from industry of equipment and materials to clarify the intention and to document that no quid pro quo is expected.
 The agreement must be approved by the VPMA/Conflict of Interest Office.
 Use the provided Letter of Agreement template.

-Yes, if they have been reviewed and approved by the UICMS.
+Yes, if they have been reviewed and approved by Patient Education Program in the Office of Patient Experience.

 While industry-supplied drug samples and vouchers may not be accepted or distributed to UI Health Care patients, faculty and staff can help patients apply for drug assistance programs sponsored by pharmaceutical companies.

-No, this is not allowed as it has the potential to influence prescribing behavior.
-The company can donate an unrestricted educational grant to the department, division, or UI Foundation account and the department may choose to purchase particular drugs.
+No, individual staff are not allowed to accept samples as it has the potential to influence prescribing behavior.
+The company can donate an unrestricted educational grant to the department, division, or UI Center for Advancement account and the department may choose to purchase particular drugs.

-Attendance at user groups is allowed if there is a contract in place with the company specifying that the user groups will occur and food/meals will be provided.
+Attendance at training sessions is allowed if there is a contract in place with the company specifying that the user groups will occur and food/meals will be provided.
 However, door prizes are not allowed.

 Only if the training is for equipment the department has already purchased and the purchase agreement includes training provision.
-Or, the vendor may donate funds through an unrestricted grant to the UI Foundation or to a department or division account, and if the department chooses to send the physician to the course with this money, that is allowed.
+Or, the vendor may donate funds through an unrestricted grant to the UI Center for Advancement or to a department or division account, and if the department chooses to send the physician to the course with this money, that is allowed.

 Faculty, staff, and trainees who provide training and/or educational presentations for industry, Medical Education Companies (MECCs), or similar commercial enterprises, must comply with the requirements for consulting agreements.
 Presentations or training in which the primary purpose is to promote company products is prohibited.